* May gets backing, some crackdown on Russian spies may follow

 BEEF UP DEFENCES

 Russia has offered several different motives to explain the attack on the Skripals, who may have been left brain-damaged, and to absolve Moscow of responsibility.
-London has labeled that disinformation and distraction.
+London has labelled that disinformation and distraction.

 On Thursday, Moscow's ambassador to London, Vladimir Yakovenko, said that, had Novichok been used, the Skripals would have died and he rebuked British Foreign Secretary Boris Johnson for comparing Russia's hosting of the soccer World Cup this summer with Nazi Germany's hosting of the Olympics in 1936.